nginxinc/kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

 ---
-title: Customizing Ingresses with Path-Regex Annotations
+title: Ingresses Path Matching Using Path-Regex Annotation
 description: |
   How to customize Simple Ingress and Mergeable Ingress types with path-regex annotations.
 weight: 1800